 What causes fibromyalgia?
 If we knew the answer to that we’d probably have a successful treatment that works for everyone.
-Unfortunately, There is no definite answer on what causes fibromyalgia.
+Unfortunately, There is no definite answer on what causes fibromyalgia, but there are plenty of theories.

 Much of the current research indicates that we have some sort of issue in our brain with over-sensitization and an inability to process stimuli.
 It’s as if our nerves get turned on but then never get turned off.